Accessories add additional functions to your computers. Some come with your computer as standard, while others can be added as required

-Computer projectors are an alternative to computer monitors and allow you to project a large image onto a blank wall or screen.
-Projectors are useful for presentations and meetings and can often be connected to DVD players or digital TV boxes too.
+Computer projectors are an alternative to computer monitors and allow you to project a large image onto a blank wall or screen – typically from a laptop.
+Projectors are useful for presentations and meetings and can be connected to tablets and digital TV boxes, too.

 As with computer monitors, check the resolution.
 Look for a minimum resolution of 1024 x 768 pixels, but aim higher if possible.

 If space allows, you should also consider investing in a pull-down screen on which to project the image.
 These can be installed on the ceiling, wall or positioned on a stand and are available from as little as £50.